 However, these blackberry lime scones may just be my best flavor yet!
 I got the flavor inspiration from my favorite Blackberry Lemonade Mojito and at the last minute decided to swap out the lemon for limes.
 Wow- it did NOT disappoint.

-Steps to make homemade blackberry scones
+How to make blackberry scones

 When I first started baking scones, they sounded incredibly intimidating.
-However, I'm here to equip you with all the tips, tricks, & the process to make easy scones from the comfort of your home!
+However, I'm here to equip you with all the tips, tricks, & the processes to make easy scones from the comfort of your home!

 Freeze the coconut oil